samumantha/EODIE/docs/galaxy.rst

 In this tutorial we will run EODIE with one Sentinel-2 image and calculate the mean NDVI of the test polygons.
 The Sentinel-2 tiling grid can be downloaded here in .kml format: https://sentinels.copernicus.eu/web/sentinel/missions/sentinel-2/data-products.
-Note that the file must be converted to .shp format.
+Note that the file must be converted to .shp format before running EODIE.

 | Inputs:

-- Sentinel-2 data in tar or .zip format
+- Sentinel-2 data in .tar or .zip format
 - Sentinel 2 tiling in .shp format
 - Vector polygons in .shp format